 - April 15, 2014 – Solicitation for proposals

 - April 16, 2014 - LIFT Launch (Hear from past winners, 11:00 a.m. – 12:00 p.m. in POB 2.402)

 - May 30, 2014 – Deadline for proposal submission

 - Special extended meeting in June for selection

 - Beginning of fall semester – Project start

-Proposals should be written using the LIFT Proposal Template can be submitted online in Microsoft Word (.doc or.docx) format.
-Supplemental documentation (letters of support, etc) may be submitted in either Microsoft Word or Adobe Acrobat (.pdf) format.
-If you have any questions or comments, please do not hesitate to contact us.
+Proposals should be written using the LIFT Proposal Template can be submitted on-line via EasyChair in Adobe Acrobat (.pdf) format.
+Supplemental documentation (letters of support, etc) may be submitted in Adobe Acrobat (.pdf) format.
+If you have any questions or comments, please contact Angela Newell.

 While LIFT is not intended to provide ongoing funding for any project after the initial award period, the committee recognizes that some projects merit renewal.
 Projects previously funded through LIFT may apply for additional funding on a one-time-only basis.
 Those who choose to reapply should be aware that any renewal will be judged against new proposals and no more than half of the total funding dollars will be allocated to proposal renewals.

 Those seeking to renew funding through LIFT are required to complete supplemental proposal materials including metrics from the original proposal, documented efforts to receive external funding, and a fully considered Sustainability Plan.
 Requests for renewals of LIFT funding will be expected to achieve substantive new deliverables.